iExecBlockchainComputing/iexec-doc/datawallet.rst

 	iexec tee push-secret --dataset --secret-path $PWD/.tee-secrets/dataset/[dataset-name].scone.secret

 Once this is done you need to create the contract for your dataset and to sign an order for your dataset  (see SDK doc `here <https://github.com/iExecBlockchainComputing/iexec-sdk>`_) .
+Don't forget to add the url of your dataset.

 .. code-block:: bash